florencepascual/test-infra-test/README.md

 kubectl taint nodes --all node-role.kubernetes.io/master-

 # on worker node
-# run the command that was the output by kubeadm init
+# run the command that was the output by kubeadm init as sudo
 kubeadm join --token <token> <control-plane-host>:<control-plane-port> --discovery-token-ca-cert-hash sha256:<hash>

 # if you do not have the token